Wouldn't It Be Nice: Lyrics

-The lyrics describe a young couple fantasizing about the romantic freedom they would earn as adults, including the benefits of being able to "hold each other close the whole night through" and to "say goodnight and stay together".
+The lyrics describe a young couple fantasizing about the romantic freedom they would earn once married, including the benefits of being able to "hold each other close the whole night through" and to "say goodnight and stay together".
 Asher explained, "It's a song that people who are young and in love can appreciate and respond to, because it revolves around the things they've always wanted to do: live together, sleep together, wake up together—do everything together."

-In a 1976 radio interview, Wilson said the song expresses "the need to have the freedom to live with somebody [...]
+In a 1976 radio interview, Wilson said his intention in writing the song was to express "the need to have the freedom to live with somebody [...]
 The idea is, the more we talk about it, the more we want it, but let's talk about it anyway.
 Let's talk it over, let's talk about what we might have if we really got down to it."
 In 1996, he reflected, "'Wouldn't It Be Nice' was not a real long song, but it's a very 'up' song.
 It expresses the frustrations of youth, what you can't have, what you really want and you have to wait for it."

 Wilson had previously written a song with similar subject matter, "We'll Run Away", on All Summer Long (1964).
 He had also produced a rendition of the doo-wop standard "I'm So Young" for The Beach Boys Today!
 (1965).
 Journalist Nick Kent felt that, although Wilson had captured similar "teen angst dialogue" before: "This time [he] was out to eclipse these previous sonic soap operas, to transform the subject's sappy sentiments with a God-like grace so that the song would become a veritable pocket symphony."
 Musicologist Phillip Lambert called the themes "a significant twist" on the lyrics of Wilson's past songs, "which fantasized about material possessions [...] feats of physical skill [...] and one-night stands [...]
 Now the young lovers just want to be monogamous and draw strength and happiness from each other, 'in the kind of world where we belong.'"

+According to AllMusic reviewer Jim Esch, "Wouldn't It Be Nice" inaugurates Pet Sounds's pervasive theme of "fragile lovers" who struggle with "self-imposed romantic expectations and personal limitations, while simultaneously trying to maintain faith in one other".
+Comparing the group's past celebrations of adolescence and teenage romance, journalist Seth Rogovoy felt that Pet Sounds "upends and overturns every Beach Boys cliché, exposing the hollowness at their core".
+Rogovoy points to "Wouldn't It Be Nice", which "starts right out with a 180-degree turn – 'Wouldn't it be nice if we were older.'"